psadqi/socket_project/Phase_1/readme.txt

         message = input("Message: ")
         client_socket.send(message.encode("utf-8"))

-        - If the message isn't "quit", it is displayed in blue.
+        - If the message isn't "/exit", it is displayed in blue.
         - The user enters a response, which is sent to the client.

 ======================================